People's Liberation Army (Lebanon): Fatigue clothing

-Besides ex-Lebanese Army olive green fatigues (a special domestic variant of the US Army OG-107 cotton sateen utilities), a light mustard khaki work uniform of Soviet origin was also issued to PLA combat troops, which consisted of a cotton shirt and pants.
+Besides ex-Lebanese Army olive green fatigues (a special domestic variant of the US Army OG-107 cotton sateen utilities), a light mustard khaki work uniform of Soviet origin made for export was also issued to PLA combat troops, which consisted of a cotton shirt and pants.
 The shirt featured a six-buttoned front and two unpleated, pointed breast pockets closed by pointed flaps, was provided with shoulder straps and had long sleeves with buttoned cuffs.
 It was worn with matching trousers, which had two side slashed pockets, two pleated cargo pockets closed by straight, dual-buttoned flaps, and two internal pockets at the back, closed by pointed flaps.
-Locally-produced PLO copies of Iraqi Army olive green and light khaki fatigues, which comprised a shirt with a six-buttoned front, two pleated breast pockets closed by pointed flaps, shoulder straps and long sleeves with buttoned cuffs, plus matching trousers provided with two side slashed pockets and one internal pocket at the back, were widely worn by PLA militiamen; Syrian Army olive green fatigues were used as well.
+Locally produced PLO copies of Iraqi Army olive green and light khaki fatigues, which comprised a shirt with a six-buttoned front, two pleated breast pockets closed by pointed flaps, shoulder straps and long sleeves with buttoned cuffs, plus matching trousers provided with two side slashed pockets and one internal pocket at the back, were widely worn by PLA militiamen.
+Syrian Army olive green fatigues and captured Israeli olive drab Uniform "B" (Hebrew: Madei Bet) fatigues were used as well.

 Camouflage uniforms consisted of Czechoslovakian Vz 60 "Salamander" (Mlok) pattern fatigues, Iraqi Highland pattern (a.k.a.
 "Iraqi Woodland") fatigues, Italian M1929 Telo mimetico fatigues, West German Bundeswehr 1956 Splinter pattern jackets, Syrian or PLO Lizard horizontal and vertical patterns' fatigues, Syrian copies of the Pakistani Arid Brushstroke (nicknamed "Wisp") fatigues, captured U.S. Woodland Battle Dress Uniforms (BDU), and Palestinian Brushstroke fatigues; the latter was a PLO Brushstroke variation incorporating very dark olive and purplish-brown strokes with very long and thin brush trails on a sandy-colored background.
 The PLA did develop though their own unique camouflage pattern, a hybrid Lizard/Pakistani Arid Brushstroke design, which was locally produced.
 T-shirts in US Highland pattern were sometimes used.

-Syrian-supplied OG US M-1965 field jackets, captured Israeli olive Dubon Parkas and ex-PLO Iraqi copies of the Pakistan Army olive-brown woollen pullover (a.k.a. 'woolly-pully') provided with breast pockets and shoulder straps, were worn in cold weather.
+Syrian-supplied olive green and camouflage US M-1965 field jackets, captured Israeli olive green Dubon Parkas and ex-PLO Iraqi copies of the Pakistan Army olive-brown woollen pullover (a.k.a. 'woolly-pully') provided with breast pockets and shoulder straps, were worn in cold weather.